gcblgn/InSilicoEvo/README.md

 ## What does this project do?

 Enzymes are proteins that speed up chemical reactions.
-Their performance is tightly linked to temperature: most enzymes only work well within a narrow temperature range.
-Engineering enzymes to work better at different temperatures usually requires expensive and time-consuming laboratory experiments.
+Their performance is tightly linked to properties such as temperature, pH, and substrate specificity.
+Engineering enzymes to perform better under specific conditions usually requires expensive and time-consuming laboratory experiments.

-This project presents **InSilicoEvo**, a fully computational (in silico) pipeline that predicts and generates thermally adapted enzyme variants without any wet-lab work.
-The pipeline is designed to be **generalizable**: it can be applied to different enzyme families in both directions — making an enzyme work better in cold environments, or better in hot ones.
+This project presents **InSilicoEvo**, a fully computational (in silico) pipeline that predicts and generates optimized enzyme variants without any wet-lab work.
+The pipeline is designed to be **generalizable**: it can be applied to different enzyme families and different target properties.

+To demonstrate this, **thermal adaptation was used as a proof-of-concept case study** in two directions — reducing the optimal working temperature of one enzyme (cold adaptation) and increasing it in another (heat adaptation).

 Two case studies were used to demonstrate the pipeline:
 - **Tc-Cut1** (a cutinase) — cold adaptation: reducing optimal working temperature